 Idea 2: Come up with your own quiet time Bible study topic using a study Bible with a concordance.

 Scripture is full of wonderful principles and teachings on how to face every aspect of life.
 I love that we can go to God’s word every day in our quiet time and ask Him to teach us exactly what we need for today’s issues and problems.

 I highly encourage women to use a study Bible with a concordance in their daily quiet time so that they can look up scripture verses by topic and get God’s full perspective on a given topic.

-I highly recommend a study Bible like this one (I use the New Living Translation, but feel free to use your preferred Bible translation):
+I also recommend a study Bible like this one (I use the New Living Translation, but feel free to use your preferred Bible translation):